My grandfather owned for life one farm,

 where he and grandma raised the family,

-raising also horned cattle and pigs and
+raising also horned cattle and pigs, and

 raising to the mounts a coffee plantation.